markcmurphy/devdocs-portal/02-headless-catalog.md

 The [Pricing API](https://developer.bigcommerce.com/api-reference/store-management/pricing) lets you override product pricing for a specific channel or a customer group.
 To override the price for each of the sellable items on the page, supply their product IDs (required) and variant IDs (optional) in a `POST` request to `/v3/pricing/products`.

-The following example illustrates how to assign pricing for a number of items using customer group pricing.
+The following example illustrates how to assign pricing for a number of items using the customer group pricing.

 ```http
 POST https://api.bigcommerce.com/stores/{store_hash}/v3/pricing/products